 One of his Guineas winners, the interestingly named Pot8os, became one of his two most important branches of his male line.
 Pot8os acquired his name through an interesting tale.
 Apparently his owner, Willoughby Bertie the fourth Earl of Abingdon, wanted to name him Potatoes and when he informed the horse’s groom to inscribe this name on the stall door, the groom wrote Potoooooooo.
 Bertie was so amused by the name he kept it in the stud registry.
 The name was then shortened to Pot8os in future for easier identification.
 From Pot8os came Waxy who would sire Whalebone.
 Whalebone’s sons Sir Hercules, Camel and Defence started three branches of influence, with the most notable line through Sir Hercules’ son Irish Birdcatcher.

 The other important line from Eclipse was through King Fergus.
 He would sire Hambletonian, then to Whitelock – Blacklock – Voltaire – Voltigeur – Vedette – Galopin.
 Galopin would sire St. Simon and Galliard, becoming two very important branches of the Eclipse sire line.

 The daughters of Eclipse were also influential in breeding as the fine horses Archduke, Tatar, Haphazard, John Bull, etc were produced from his daughters.

-To this day, the exploits of Eclipse are honored in the US as the Eclipse Horse of the Year Award is bestowed on the champion Thoroughbred each year in that country.
-Also the Eclipse Stakes, run at Sandown over ten furlongs, is a very important Group 1 event in England.
+To this day, the exploits of Eclipse are honoured in the U.S. as the Eclipse Horse of the Year Award is bestowed on the champion thoroughbred each year in that country.
+Also the Eclipse Stakes, run at Sandown over ten furlongs, is a very important group one event in England.